coderedcorp/coderedcms/docs/contributing/index.rst

           your newly generated migration.

-When making changes that are potentially destructive or backwards incompatible, increment the minor version number until coderedcms reaches a stable 1.0 release.
+When making changes that are potentially destructive or backwards incompatible, increment the minor version number until wagtailcrx reaches a stable 1.0 release.
-Each production project that uses coderedcms should specify the appropriate version in its requirements.txt to prevent breakage.
+Each production project that uses wagtailcrx should specify the appropriate version in its requirements.txt to prevent breakage.

 .. note::
-    When testing existing projects with coderedcms installed from a development branch, be sure to use a disposable database, as it is likely that the migrations will not be the same migrations that get released.
+    When testing existing projects with wagtailcrx installed from a development branch, be sure to use a disposable database, as it is likely that the migrations will not be the same migrations that get released.